 Here’s how to pack different types of items so they’re protected during transport.

-Electronics: Pack fragile electronics in their original boxes, such as TVs or computer monitors.
-If you don’t have the original packaging, wrap your items in bubble wrap, cover them in a moving blanket, and secure them with a cord, a rope, or heavy-duty tape.
+Electronics: Pack fragile electronics, such as TVs or computer monitors, in their original boxes.
+If you don’t have the original packaging, wrap your items in bubble wrap, cover them in a moving blanket, and secure them with a cord, rope, or heavy-duty tape.

 Framed artwork and photos: Wrap picture frames and artwork in a layer of bubble wrap.
 Lay packing paper on a table or the ground, place your frame face down, and wrap it again, securing the frame with packing tape.
 Pack frames and artwork in heavy-duty boxes.